hvoya228/hvoya228/README.md

 And many uncertificated courses...

 ## Work experience
-Worked as a freelance graphic designer at school.
+Worked on a freelance as a graphic designer at school.
-I am currently working on my projects, you can get acquainted with them here:
+I am currently working on my own projects, you can get acquainted with them here:
 :warning: https://github.com/hvoya228/github-projects-navigation/tree/main :warning:

 ## General overview of technologies experience